 The Saudi legal system is derived from Islamic law, known as sharia.
 Saudi commercial law, meanwhile, is still developing.
-Currently, the MCI is leading a new effort to overhaul commercial laws, a project that entails drafting new laws while modernizing current ones.
 In 2016, Saudi Arabia took a significant step in improving its dispute settlement regime with the establishment of the Saudi Center for Commercial Arbitration (see “Dispute Settlement” below).
-Through its Commercial Law Development Program, the U.S. Department of Commerce provides capacity building programs for Saudi stakeholders in the areas of contract enforcement, public procurement, and insolvency.
+Through its Commercial Law Development Program, the U.S. Department of Commerce provides capacity-building programs for Saudi stakeholders in the areas of contract enforcement, public procurement, and insolvency.

-The Ministry of Justice oversees the sharia-based judicial system, but most ministries have committees to rule on matters under their jurisdictions.
-Judicial and regulatory decisions are ultimately appealable.
+The Saudi Ministry of Justice oversees the sharia-based judicial system, but most ministries have committees to rule on matters under their jurisdictions.
+Judicial and regulatory decisions can be appealed.
 Many disputes that would be handled in a court of law in the United States are handled through intra-ministerial administrative bodies and processes in Saudi Arabia.
 Generally, the Saudi Board of Grievances has jurisdiction over commercial disputes between the government and private contractors.
 The Board also reviews all foreign arbitral awards and foreign court decisions to ensure that they comply with sharia.
 This review process can be lengthy, and outcomes are unpredictable.

-The Kingdom’s record of enforcing judgments issued by courts of other GCC states under the GCC Common Economic Agreement, and of other Arab League states under the Arab League Treaty, is somewhat better.
-Monetary judgments are based on the terms of the contract—i.e., if the contract is calculated in U.S. dollars, a judgment may be obtained in U.S. dollars.
+The Kingdom’s record of enforcing judgments issued by courts of other GCC states under the GCC Common Economic Agreement, and of other Arab League states under the Arab League Treaty, is somewhat better than enforcement of judgments from other foreign courts.
+Monetary judgments are based on the terms of the contract – i.e., if the contract is calculated in U.S. dollars, a judgment may be obtained in U.S. dollars.
 If unspecified, the judgment is denominated in Saudi riyals.
-Non-material damages and interest are not included in monetary judgments, based on the shariaprohibitions against interest and against indirect, consequential and speculative damages.
+Non-material damages and interest are not included in monetary judgments, based on the sharia prohibitions against interest and against indirect, consequential, and speculative damages.

 ICSID Convention and New York Convention